-8.5 PERSONAL BANKRUPTCIES
+9.5 PERSONAL BANKRUPTCIES

-To the best Transat's knowledge, no director or executive officer has declared bankruptcy, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director or executive officer.
+To the best of Transat's knowledge, no director or executive officer has declared bankruptcy, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets.

-9. LEGAL PROCEEDINGS
+10. LEGAL PROCEEDINGS